nexusvc/ccg-sales-api/README.md

 ```

 ### Selecting Products
 Products can be attached to the order object similar to a payable.
-You can filter products by passing params as shown in section `List Products in Category` but you may also filter those returned items using a collection and then using the `->addToOrder($product)` method will push that product into the order object.
+You can filter products by passing params as shown in section `List Products in Category` but you may also filter those returned items using a collection and then using the `addToOrder($ccg->order)` method will push that product into the order object.

 ```php
 // Include the Library